Felix-Quehl/c-inter-process-communication/README.md

 # Example Project for IPC with a Child Process in C

-*There are other/new solutions to implement inter process communication.
+*There are other/new solutions to implement inter-process communication.
 Maybe these solutions are more suitable for your problem.
-So before settling on a technology please checkout the linux manual sections about [shared memory](https://man7.org/linux/man-pages/man7/shm_overview.7.html), [pipes](https://man7.org/linux/man-pages/man2/pipe.2.html) and [sockets](https://man7.org/linux/man-pages/man2/socket.2.html).*
+So before settling on technology please check out the linux manual sections about [shared memory](https://man7.org/linux/man-pages/man7/shm_overview.7.html), [pipes](https://man7.org/linux/man-pages/man2/pipe.2.html) and [sockets](https://man7.org/linux/man-pages/man2/socket.2.html).*

-This example contains a single `main.c` file show-casing cloning the execution into a child process via the `fork` function along with shared memory access though the `shmget`, `shmat`, `shmdt` and `shmctl` function.
+This example contains a single `main.c` file show-casing cloning the execution into a child process via the `fork` function along with shared memory access through the `shmget`, `shmat`, `shmdt` and `shmctl` functions.

 [Click here to view the source code of the main.c](src/main.c)